-Mr. Sisson's target bonus for 2012 was set at \$540,000 for 2012, with 70% attributed to achieving OIBDAN in the Americas division of \$491 million and 30% attributed to achieving the other qualitative performance objectives described below.
-His maximum bonus for 2012 was set at \$1,080,000.
-For purposes of calculating Mr. Sisson's bonus, OIBDAN is calculated in the manner described above for Mr. Eccleshare, except only for the Americas division.
-Mr. Sisson's individual qualitative performance objectives for 2012 consisted of: (1) achieving national sales growth; (2) achieving digital revenue growth; and (3) developing a plan to bring new advertising revenue to the Outdoor advertising sector.
-The 2012 Americas division OIBDAN was approximately \$478 million, which was slightly below the OIBDAN target.
-Together with the level of achievement of his qualitative performance objectives described above, the achieved OIBDAN levels resulted in Mr. Sisson receiving an annual incentive bonus of \$460,431.
+Mr. Sisson's target bonus for 2013 was set at \$540,000, with 70% based on the achievement of OIBDAN in the Americas division of \$512.9 million and 30% based on the achievement of the other qualitative performance objectives described below.
+His maximum bonus for 2013 was set at \$1,080,000.
+For purposes of calculating Mr. Sisson's bonus, OIBDAN is calculated in the manner described above for Mr. Eccleshare, except only with respect to the Americas division.
+Mr. Sisson's individual qualitative performance objectives for 2013 consisted of: (1) maximizing sales revenue for the Americas division; (2) deploying a new pricing and inventory management tool; (3) developing a plan to bring new advertising revenue to the Outdoor advertising sector; (4) executing a plan to achieve increased sales force effectiveness; and (5) collaborating with the leadership team to achieve results.
+The 2013 Americas division OIBDAN was approximately \$484.7 million, which was below the OIBDAN target but above the OIBDAN minimum.
+Based on the achieved OIBDAN level, together with Mr. Sisson's level of achievement of his qualitative performance objectives described above, Mr. Sisson received an annual incentive bonus of \$436,091.